-Nail biting is a nervous impulse or a form of obsessive-compulsive disorder.
-With it self-injury is possible.
+Nail-biting is a nerve impulse or a form of obsessive-compulsive disorder.
+With it, self-injury is possible.

 Fingernail biting is not only ugly but can also bring health problems such as chronic nail inflammation or nail growth disorders.